Amalcxc/re-former/README.md

 - To add new users click on the add user link, this will open a form and just enter the information and click add a new user.
 - To see the new users added click on the User list link.
 - To modify a user click on their name, this will display a form with that user information, modify what you need and click the Edit button, this will take you back to the user list.

-### Install

-- run "bundler install" on your terminal to get all necessary gems working.

 ### Build With